top of page

 • How long is a session?

-NF sessions typically last for 45 to 50 minutes.
-We advise to allow a full hour.
+NF sessions typically last for 1 hour.

 • What happens on a NF training session?